dolphindb/Tutorials_EN/tsdb_engine.md

 - ALL: keep all records (the default value)
 - LAST: only keep the last record
 - FIRST: only keep the first record

+**Limit the number of sort keys**

+To ensure optimal performance, it is recommended that the number of sort keys within each partition does not exceed 1000.
+If the number of sort keys is too large but there are only a few records with the same sort key, there might be too many blocks.
+This may affect query performance.
+You can specify sortKeyMappingFunction for function createPartitionedTable to reduce the dimensionality of sort keys.
+It, however, may affect the write performance.
+Therefore, when creating a table, please carefully specify the sort columns to avoid an excessive number of sort keys.

 **Configure cache engine size**